openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       The variable can be set using one of two policies:

-      -  *cache* - Retains the value the system obtained previously rather than querying the source control system each time.
+      -  *cache* --- retains the value the system obtained previously rather than querying the source control system each time.

-      -  *clear* - Queries the source controls system every time.
+      -  *clear* --- queries the source controls system every time.
 With this policy, there is no cache.
 The "clear" policy is the default.

    :term:`BB_STRICT_CHECKSUM`